gcharot/Zabbix/zjstat/README.md

 zjstat - Return number of java process matching user's input and send memory stats via zabbix_sender

-Zjstat is zabbix probe that checks the number of java process running and optionally, send process JVM details (heap size and perm gen).
+Zjstat is zabbix probe that checks the number of java process running and optionally sends process JVM details (heap size and perm gen).

 ## WHY